 In September 2012, Mr. Eyler transitioned to administration when he became an Assistant Principal at Piscataway High School.
 During his time in this position, he oversaw the day to day operations of 200+ staff and 2,400 students including all aspects of safety and security.
 Additionally, Mr. Eyler worked closely with the department supervisors of Social Studies, English, Science, Physical Education, and World Language.
 He served in this role until October 2015 when he became the Principal of Matawan-Aberdeen Middle School (MAMS).

 During his first year at MAMS, the New Jersey Department of Education accepted the building as part of its “Connected Action Roadmap” (CAR) pilot program.
 In each of his three years at MAMS the school was designated a “No Place For Hate School” by the Anti-Defamation League and was a member of the “School Climate Transformation Project” sponsored by Rutgers University and the New Jersey Department of Education.

 In July 2018, Mr. Eyler was named the Principal of Matawan Regional High School.
-During his first year at MRHS, the school was designated a "No Place for Hate School" by the Anti-Defamation League.
-The school also submitted their "Future Ready Schools" application for Bronze Tier Certification (currently under review).
+During his first two years at MRHS, the school was designated a "No Place for Hate School" by the Anti-Defamation League.

 Mr. Eyler holds a Bachelor of Arts Degree in History from Ramapo College of New Jersey (2005) and a Master’s Degree in Educational Leadership and Instruction from Rutgers University- New Brunswick (2009).
-He enjoys reading, fishing, camping, the outdoors, being at the gym at 5am, and absolutely loves anything to do with baseball.
+He lives in Middletown.